 – The costs.
 Living off campus is not cheap and you probably have to share a room anyways to be able to afford to live in a condo.
 I am not exactly sure anymore how much I had to pay but it was more than double from what I paid on campus

-– It takes longer to get to Uni and if people meet up spontaneously in Uni, you will probably only get there when they are already done eating lunch or dinner
+– It takes longer to get to Uni and if people meet up spontaneously in Uni, you might only get there when they are already done eating lunch or dinner

 – You have to make sure that you pay all the utilities